 - Organizing Your DNA Matches.
 How to keep track of your matches and apply what you learn from them to your family history.

-- Next Steps: Working With Your Autosomal DNA Matches.
+- Breaking Down Brick Walls with DNA.
 What to do next to maximize the power of DNA testing in genealogy.
 Take your DNA testing experience to the next level and make new discoveries about your ancestors and heritage!